gecrooks/landscape2stl/README.md

 There are many possible projections, and no projection is ideal since they must all inevitable warp the spherical reality to the flat plane.
 Every projection introduces distortions.

-While I was pondering the problem of which projection would be best for my terrain models, a flash of inspiration hit me: I don't need a projection at all!
+While I was pondering the problem of which projection would be best for terrain models, a flash of inspiration hit me: I don't need a projection at all!
 With a 3D printer I can print in 3D!

-Instead each terrain segment created by landscape2stl.py is in fact a gently curved wedge of the Earth.
+Each terrain segment created by landscape2stl.py is a gently curved wedge of the Earth.
 The sides slope inwards slightly, and the east-west lines of longitude are curved.
-At large scales this effect is subtle, but not insignificant even at a a scale of 1 miles: 1 inch.
+At large scales this effect is subtle, but not insignificant even at a scale of 1 miles: 1 inch.

 ## Base alignment magnets